Skip to content

 Following the successful completion of the John Hart Generating Station Replacement Project (2014 – 2019), we’re now embarking on three dam safety capital projects in the Campbell River area.
 Constructed on-budget, the John Hart Generating Station project replaced the downstream station with a new underground tunnel and powerhouse.
 The upcoming capital projects will focus on improving seismic safety at all three dams on the Campbell River system.

 After obtaining all regulatory and funding approvals, the John Hart Dam Seismic Upgrade project construction started in July 2023.
-The Ladore Spillway Seismic Upgrade Project and the Strathcona Dam Water Discharge Upgrade Project are currently moving through the B.C.
-Utilities Commission regulatory process, scheduled to finish in 2024.
-Our team is reviewing potential coordination to ensure these projects are managed efficiently and completed successfully.
+The Ladore Spillway Seismic Upgrade Project also has approvals in place with project construction underway in early 2025.
+The Strathcona Dam Water Discharge Upgrade Project also received all required approvals and began construction in fall 2025.

 Learn more about these upgrades through our video series: